 inside this song – casey x. waits

-the son of tom waits, casey x. waits carves out his own lane through music centred around recovery, resilience and emotional honesty. his work speaks directly to outsiders and survivors, turning pain and uncertainty into immersive storytelling while avoiding easy clichés or polished excess.
+the son of tom waits, casey x. waits carves out his own lane through music centred around recovery, resilience and emotional honesty. his work speaks directly to outsiders and survivors, turning pain and uncertainty into immersive storytelling while avoiding easy clichés or polished excess. it’s meaningful stuff, and we really love this one.

 thank u for making this casey x. waits 🌒